chrisco/snippets/README.md

 NOTE: I could have done all the above commands in one line, but I was following the error messages that were popping up in Atom.
 Next time.

 Then I created the ```.eslintrc``` file and pasted in the code from the above linked "Atom" blog post, but modifying the rule about [no-unused-vars](http://eslint.org/docs/rules/no-unused-vars) from "error" to "warn."
+Continuing to modify rules as I go.

 That seemed to work except that I had trouble configuring Atom Beautify indentation, so I wound up creating a ```.jsbeautifyrc``` file and pasting in, then editing, the configurations I found I found it that file in the Atom config directory: ```./atom/packages/atom-beautify/src/.jsbeautifyrc```